Political Leadership Program for People of Color

 Director, National Candidate Recruitment and Development, LEE

-Brandon Best is an educator turned policy maker and political strategist with a profound commitment to shaping the future of public policy through education and civic engagement.
-His journey began in the classroom, where he cultivated a passion for empowering young minds, an experience that has profoundly influenced his approach to policy and reform.
-Transitioning from education to the political arena, where he now serves on the DC State Board of Education, Brandon has adeptly applied his teaching acumen to mentor political aspirants, equipping them with the skills necessary to effect meaningful change across various levels of government in the United States.
+Brandon (he/him) is an educator turned policymaker and political strategist, focused on shaping public policy through education and civic engagement.
+His career began in the classroom, where he developed a passion for empowering young minds.
+Now serving on the DC State Board of Education, Brandon uses his teaching experience to mentor political aspirants and help drive meaningful change across various levels of government.

 Diana Bonete Matzen